maliput/maliput_infrastructure/README.md

    ```

 Note
-: We recommend you to run `delphyne-gazoo` and `delphyne-mali` (type them on your terminal) to see if everything is properly working.
+: If `delphyne` is available, we recommend you to run `delphyne-gazoo` and `delphyne-mali` (type them on your terminal) to see if everything is properly working.

 ## Test your workspace